merkede/podcast-website/content/projects/jsmediation/index.md

 Engineers attempted cost-saving by modifying motorised valve parts instead of replacing them for £25.
 However, this was identified as a false economy as fixing the part led to future breakdowns within 2 months.
 By replacing the part, significant cost savings were achieved, and future breakdowns prevented.
 This change was one of the successful outcomes of the project.

 ### Time to failure

 - Cox Hazard

 The Cox proportional hazards model, also known as the Cox regression model, is a type of survival analysis method used to model time-to-event data.
 It's particularly useful when examining the relationship between predictor variables and a time-to-event outcome, such as predicting when a part in a boiler will fail.

+{{< figure src="excel_graph2.jpg" caption="Comparing lifetime of different Synchron motors aiding engineers and procurement teams in making critical decisions" >}}

 - Left and Right censoring

 Left censoring occurs when some of the event times are not known precisely but only known to be at least as large as some value.
 Right censoring, on the other hand, occurs when some of the event times are not observed because the study ends before they occur.

 In this project, I used the Cox-Hazard method to run a survival analysis on the time-to-failure of common parts across boiler makes in our customer base.
-By taking left and right censoring into account and scaling the model using sparklyR, we were able to accurately predict when a part was likely to fail, allowing us to schedule preventative maintenance and reduce the number of breakdowns.
+By taking left and right censoring into account and scaling the model using sparklyR, I was able to accurately predict when a part was likely to fail, allowing us to schedule preventative maintenance and reduce the number of breakdowns.

 {{< figure src="excel_graph.jpg" caption="Analysing time to failure of a particular part used by British Gas engineers during boiler repair visits" >}}